Chuck Feeney: Philanthropy

 In 1982, Feeney created Atlantic Philanthropies and, in 1984, secretly transferred his entire 38.75% stake in DFS, then worth about $500 million, to the foundation.
 Not even his business partners knew that he no longer owned any part of DFS.
 Feeney expanded Atlantic's assets with investments in Facebook, Priceline, E-Trade, Alibaba, and Legent.
 For years, Atlantic gave away money in secret, requiring recipients to not reveal the source of their donations.
 Quoting the president of Atlantic, The New York Times wrote: "Beyond Mr. Feeney's reticence about blowing his own horn, 'it was also a way to leverage more donations—some other individual might contribute to get the naming rights.

 The largest single beneficiary of Feeney's giving was his alma mater Cornell University, which received nearly $1 billion in direct and Atlantic gifts, including a donation of $350 million enabling the creation of Cornell's New York City Tech Campus on Roosevelt Island.
 Through Atlantic, he also donated around one billion dollars to education in Ireland, mostly to third-level institutions such as the University of Limerick and Dublin City University.

 In Northern Ireland he supported "mixed" (i.e., Catholic and Protestant) child education.
 In 1991, he gave £8m to the Integrated Education Fund, a grant-making charitable body which aims "to make integration, not separation, the norm in our education system".
 Queens University Belfast also received grants of more than £100m, for capital projects, child education and medical research.

-More controversially, Feeney gave substantial personal donations to Sinn Féin, a left-wing Irish nationalist party that has been historically associated with the IRA.
+Feeney gave substantial personal donations to Sinn Féin, a left-wing Irish nationalist party that has been historically associated with the IRA.
 Following the IRA ceasefire in 1994, he funded the party's office in Washington D.C.